Intune Endpoint Management: Device Security 2026

 Can Intune manage Mac and iOS devices?

-Yes.
-Intune manages Windows, macOS, iOS, iPadOS, Android, and Android Enterprise devices.
-Compliance policies and app protection policies apply across all platforms.
-Apple Business Manager and Apple School Manager integrate directly for zero-touch iOS and Mac provisioning.
+Yes, Intune manages various devices, including Windows, macOS, iOS, iPadOS, Android, and Android Enterprise.
+Compliance policies and app protection policies apply to all these platforms.

 What is the difference between MDM and MAM in Intune?